VirgilSecurity/virgil-messenger-qt/README.md

 ### Getting started with Qt on iOS
 In order to use Qt for iOS please go through the following steps:
-- Follow the steps in the  [“Connecting iOS Devices”](#https://doc.qt.io/qtcreator/creator-developing-ios.html) article.
+- Follow the steps in the “Connecting iOS Devices” at https://doc.qt.io/qtcreator/creator-developing-ios.html.
 - Compile and run this example on the platform you need.

 ### Demo-iotkit-qt package installation
 - Clone the github project:
 `git clone --recurse-submodules https://github.com/VirgilSecurity/demo-iotkit-qt`
 - Get libraries for specific platforms.
-To do this, run the script ext/virgil-iotkit/scripts/build-for-qt.sh and indicate the preferred platform.
+To do this, run the script `ext/virgil-iotkit/scripts/build-for-qt.sh` and indicate the preferred platform.
 &nbsp;

 &nbsp;